 An important milestone for us internally was the introduction of Scrum.
 Scrum is a method in project and product management that promotes especially agile software development.
 This is exactly what we need to properly scale our product development in the future.

-Our Product Owner Jacob introduced Scrum at RAIDBOXES.
-A lack of consistent transparency over feature development, multiple stakeholders with differing priorities and somewhat undefined processes that frequently led to disruptions in the engineering team were just some of the reasons we took this step.
+Our product owner Jacob introduced Scrum at Raidboxes\.
+The reasons for this included a lack of consistent transparency about feature development, unclear priorities due to multiple stakeholders or partially undefined processes, which led to frequent disruptions in the technical team.
 Looking back, Jacob says:

 The biggest challenge in introducing Scrum was setting up new communication channels.
 It was a learning curve for everyone involved, for the stakeholders as well as the development team.
 The detailed evaluation and description of requirements before submitting them for development also took some getting used to.